Nour Ardakani: Career

-2020 - present - Now United
+2020–present: Now United

-She was announced as the 16th member of the global pop group Now United on 21 September 2020 as Lebanon's representative, participated in the group's auditions and competed as a finalist with Ayla (علياء in Arabic), from the United Arab Emirates.
+She was announced as the 16th member of the global pop group Now United on 21 September 2020 as Lebanon's representative, participated in the group's auditions and competed as a finalist with Alya Al Ali (عليا أل علي in Arabic), from the United Arab Emirates.

 Before joining Now United, Nour had a band with her friends called Front Row.

-Her first song as a member of Now United was Habibi.
-She later released the Arabic version of the song called حبيبي (Habibi in Arabic).
+Her first song as a member of Now United was "Habibi".
+She later released the Arabic version of the song called "حبيبي" ("Habibi" in Arabic).

 With the group and at the age of 19, Nour was the first Lebanese to be nominated for Meus Prêmios Nick, the Brazilian version of Nickelodion's Kids' Choice Awards.

 Nour went on a global tour with Now United since March 11th,2022 (Wave Your Flag World Tour).

 Interviews and editorials

-Nour was considered "arguably the biggest Gen Z role model in the Arab world" by Cosmopolitan Midde East in the article Nour Ardakani Is Putting Up a Now United Front.
+Nour was considered "arguably the biggest Gen Z role model in the Arab world" by Cosmopolitan Middle East in the article Nour Ardakani Is Putting Up a Now United Front.
 She has also been interviewed by ET Arabia, The Insider, MTV Lebanon, Jornal Al Khaleej, Al Arabiya and Al Jadeed.

-Some major music websites such as Variety, The National News, a NBC and Harper's Bazaar Arabia covered Nour's performance and her career.
+Some major music websites such as Variety, The National News, NBC, and Harper's Bazaar Arabia covered Nour's performance and her career.

 Personal life

-Nour currently lives with her mother, father, and two siblings, Jad and Ryan, in her birthplace.
+Nour is from a Baha’i family and she has Iranian roots on her father’s side specifically from the city of Ardakan.
+She used to live with her mother, father, and two siblings, Jad and Ryan, in Mansourieh, Lebanon, but now she currently lives in Los Angeles due to her work in Now United.

 She is fluent in Arabic, English and French.
 She studied Nutrition and Business at the American University of Beirut.

 She also composes songs, plays the piano, ukulele and is currently learning to play the guitar.